CatalaLang/catala/INSTALL.md

     opam install ./

-You can then can the compiler using the `catala` command.
+You can then use the compiler with the `catala` command.

 ## Usage